-You might think reducing energy consumption only involves your kitchen, laundry room and whole-house air conditioning and heating systems, but when it comes to cutting back on energy usage, your entire home can get in on the act.
-An energy-efficient home not only benefits you personally by lowering your utility bills, it also helps the entire environment, making everyone’s life a little bit better.
+You might think reducing energy consumption only involves your kitchen, laundry room, and whole-house air conditioning and heating systems, but when it comes to cutting back on energy usage, your entire home can get in on the act.
+An energy-efficient home not only benefits you personally by lowering your utility bills, but it also helps the entire environment, making everyone’s life a little bit better.
 So when it’s time to look for easy ways to save energy, don’t forget to include your bedroom.

 Start With the Thermostat